General anesthesia is a procedure by which a person is put into sleep like state for the performance of surgery or other painful medical procedures.

-Anesthetics also change the postsynaptic responsiveness to the released neurotransmitters by increasing the activity of the inhibitory ion channels in the post-synaptic receptors by enhancing inhibitory neurotransmission within the CNS.
+Anesthetics also change the postsynaptic responsiveness to released neurotransmitters by increasing the activity offer inhibitory ion channels in post-synaptic receptors by enhancing inhibitory neurotransmission within CNS.

 The highly soluble anesthetic agents such as diethyl ether have a slow induction, recovery, and change of depth of anesthesia.